dfinity/ICRC/ICRCs/ICRC-106/ICRC-106.md

 - The `icrc106:index_principal` metadata entry MUST represent the textual form of the principal returned by the `icrc106_get_index_principal` method.
 - The `icrc106_get_index_principal` method MUST return the principal corresponding to the index canister associated with the ledger, as specified in the `icrc106:index_principal` metadata entry.

 This requirement ensures that both mechanisms reliably point to the same index canister.
-Implementations

 ## 3. Index Canister Interface